 12 Ways for Dad to Bond with Baby

-Bonding with a newborn can be overwhelming, especially for dad.
-We've gathered a few fun ways for him to spend a little extra time with his little one.
+Bonding with a newborn can be overwhelming for dad.
+We've gathered a few fun ways for him to spend time with his little one.

 Cradle Baby Close

 When mom is breastfeeding baby she cuddles him close to her chest and baby has a perfect view into her eyes.
-When you are bottlefeeding him make sure to hold him in the same position, allowing your little one to gaze up at you.
+When you are bottlefeeding him, hold him in the same position, allowing your little one to gaze up at you.

 Take the Night Shift

-If you aren't home during the day to help soothe baby's troubles, become the "rescuer of the night" when baby cries.
-This will give you and baby precious alone time and give mom the chance to catch some extra zzz's.
-Be sure mom has left a few bottles in the fridge for late-night feedings.
+Give mom the chance to catch some extra zzz's and become the "rescuer of the night" when baby cries.
+This will give you and baby precious alone time.
+Pro tip: Be sure to have a few bottles in the fridge for late-night feedings.

 Soothe Her Tears

-Even though it may be tempting to hand a crying baby back to Mom, take a try at soothing her tears (unless she's hungry, of course).
+Take a try at soothing her tears.
 Try singing to her, walking her around, gently rocking, or find the closest pacifier for her to suck on.
-She must learn that Mom isn't the only one who can give her what she needs.
+This way, she can learn that Mom isn't the only one who can give her what she needs.

 Make Silly Faces